QuentinRa/blog.quentinra.dev/proj/agile-scrum/sprint/backlog.md

 [Go back](..)

 It's usually a board with post-its.
+We have 3 columns (todo, in-progress, and done), and we are moving the post-its/cards from one column to another.
 You may do it online, and if you do, we are mainly using one of these tools (all free)

 * [Trello](https://trello.com/)
 * [GitHub](https://github.com/features/project-management)